 - The major leagues restore to the commissioner's office all powers rescinded after Judge Kenesaw Mountain Landis's death in 1944.
 Principally, they waive their right to take legal action in the event of disagreements with the commissioner and grant him authority to judge whether actions taken by the owners in concert are, automatically "in the best interests of baseball."
 Voting for the annual All-Star teams is turned back to the fans.

 - The owners decide to use a free agent draft beginning next month.
 The inverse order of the previous year's standings will be used to select players every four months.
-This will eventually be scaled back to a twice yearly and then to an annual event.
+This will eventually be scaled back to twice yearly and then to a single annual event.

-- 1965 - Masanori Murakami, 4-1 this year, does not renew his contract with the Giants, signing instead with the Nankai Hawks of Osaka for $40,000.
+- 1965 - Under pressure from Japanese baseball authorities, Masanori Murakami, 4-1 this year, does not renew his contract with the Giants, signing instead with the Nankai Hawks of Osaka for $40,000.

 - 1968: